Jahannam: Seven levels

-Jinn, devils, and angels; According to Islam, the jinn are obligated to follow the Islamic law (sharīʿa).
+Jinn, devils, and angels: according to Islam, the jinn are obligated to follow the Islamic law (sharīʿa).
 The pairing of humans and jinn as subjects of God's judgement is settled in the Quranic phrase "al-ins wa-l-jinn" ("the humans and the jinn").
 Both are created to "serve" (abada) God (51:56), both are capable of righteous and evil deeds (11:119).
-The Quran confirms that hell will be filled with both sinful humans as well as sinful jinn.
+The Quran confirms that hell will be populated with both sinful humans and sinful jinn.

 The fate of Satan is less clear.
-Some say, he and his offspring are already chained in hell (Sijjin), others say he and his hosts will be the first to enter hell, while yet others say, the devils will all perish at Judgment Day.
-Since Satan and the devils are created from fire, some scholars suggest that they will not burn in fire, but suffer from the intense cold of intense cold (Zamharīr).
-A popular opinion among Shias is, that the Mahdi will kill Iblis.
-In some manuals of Islamic eschatology, the Angels of divine justice will seize and kill Iblis, instead.
-Although there is a disagreement about the exact fate of the devils, most agree that the devils are damned to hell.
-An exception are the Murji'ah who argue that even Satan might be restored to his former glory.
+Some say he and his offspring are already chained in hell (Sijjin), others say he and his hosts will be the first to enter hell, while yet others say, the devils will all perish at Judgment Day.
+Since Satan and the devils are created from fire, some scholars suggest that they will suffer from the intense cold of Zamhareer.
+A popular opinion among Shias is that the Mahdi will kill Iblis.
+In some manuals of Islamic eschatology, the angels of divine justice will seize and kill Iblis, instead.
+Most agree that the devils are damned to hell, but the Murji'ah argue that even Satan might be restored to his former glory.

-Instead of devils, angels punish the sinners and guard the entrances to hell.
+Angels punish the sinners and guard the entrances to hell.
 These angels were created from the fires of hell, and therefore, do not suffer wherein.
-They are described as subordinates of God and thus, their punishment is ultimately just.
+They are described as subordinates of God and thus the punishment they inflict is ultimately just.

 Timeline

-Quranic verses suggest that Judgment Day, Paradise and Hell are not "conceived to lie" off in some indefinite future, but "immediately ahead; it is now, or almost there already".
+Quranic verses suggest that Judgment Day, paradise, and hell are not "conceived to lie" off in some indefinite future, but "immediately ahead; it is now, or almost there already".

-It is also a common belief among Muslims that hell, like paradise, is not awaiting the destruction of earth and arrival of Judgment Day, but "coexists in time" with the temporal world, having already been created.
-The basis of this belief was the Quranic statement "hell has been prepared (uʿiddat) for the unbelievers", and also hadith reporting that Muhammad had seen the punishment of sinners in hell during his miraculous miraj journey on a winged creature.
+It is also a common belief among Muslims that hell, like paradise, "coexists in time" with the temporal world, having already been created.
+The basis of this belief was the Quranic statement "hell has been prepared (uʿiddat) for the unbelievers" (Q.2:24), and also hadith reporting that Muhammad had seen the punishment of sinners in hell during his miraculous miraj journey on a winged creature.